HELVE/HELVEOS/README.md

 - Reminder: Activate Lockdown Procedures (at the end of the day)
 - Reminder: Nutrition?
 2 times a day
 - ACTIVE Reminder: Set up GitHub commit 2 times a day
+- Computer, talk me down.
+> Operative, I need you to know that you're going to be okay.

+> Relax, take a deep breath and slowly exhale...
+Remember, thoughts and emotions are not your actual self.
+They are scripts running your body based on external factors.
+No need to attach significance to them.

 Routines: